bolee10499-png/N8.Ked-Commonwealth/ANSWERS_TO_GENIUS_STREAM.md

 **What happened to your codebase:**
 - Started as scattered ideas
-- Consolidated into architectural patterns (7-Observer, Triple Helix, 9-systems)
+- Consolidated into architectural patterns
 - Each module self-contained but interconnected
 - Code grew from 0 → 3,500+ lines in ONE SESSION